 Millerville is a tiny town located in the state of Alabama.
 With a population of 303 people and just one neighborhood, Millerville is the 362nd largest community in Alabama.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Millerville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Millerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millerville is a town of managers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Millerville who work in management occupations (29.93%), community and social services (17.52%), and law enforcement and fire fighting (11.68%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Millerville is worth considering.